pradeephubgit/questdb.io/docs/reference/function/date-time.md

 `to_timestamp(string, format)` - converts string to `timestamp` by using the supplied `format` to extract the value.

-Will convert a `string` to `timestamp` using the format definition passed as an argument.
+This converts a `string` to `timestamp` using the format definition passed as an argument.
 When the `format` definition does not match the `string` input, the result will be `null`.

-For more information about recognized timestamp formats, see the [date and timestamp format section](#date-and-timestamp-format).
+For more information about recognized timestamp formats, see [date and timestamp format section](#date-and-timestamp-format).

 **Arguments:**